NREL/H2Integrate/docs/getting_started/install.md

 ## Install H2Integrate via PyPI

-If you just want to use H2Integrate, you can install it from PyPI using pip:
+If you just want to use H2Integrate and aren't developing new models, you can install it from PyPI using pip:

 ```bash
 pip install h2integrate